After nearly dying from the heatwave in NYC, the cooler temperatures here were a welcome change.

 Needless to say, I have a lot of time on my hands; so, when I’m not studying German, I’ve been going on a lot of walks.

 For a city built around a factory and automotive company, it’s very green here; and I don’t just mean in the general Germans are good at recycling sense.
 Even outside of the forest trails and parks, there are a lot of trees, bushes, flowers, etc. There’s also a lot of tall grass and weeds in places most American cities would keep mowed down, in order to keep ticks and snakes at bay.
+Perhaps that’s just not a big concern here in Germany?

 I’ve even seen a nutria rat (pictured, right) and her babies just hanging out at the local amusement park, letting patrons almost get close enough for a quick pat.